School of Graduate Studies

 Qualifications for Appointment

-• Highest degree appropriate to their field of study or unquestionable evidence of comparable achievement in their field.
+• Highest degree appropriate to their field of study

 Affilliate Membership